mortezakowkabi/jcb-persian-documentation/017-Layout-Setup.md

 * You can reuse them across multiple site views.
 * They can handle any data passed in via `$displayData`.

- **Tip:** If you’re unfamiliar with PHP, it’s fine to handle display logic directly in the site view.
+ **Tip:** If you're unfamiliar with PHP, it's fine to handle display logic directly in the site view.
 Layouts are meant for cleaner, modular development.

 ---